Thermal Emission of Gravitational Waves from Weak to Strong Coupling

-One of the important implications of this relation between bulk fields and operators is the possibility of calculating the $n$-point function of local operators in the gauge theory in terms of a gravity description.
-For instance, the general strategy for computing the retarded two-point function of a local, gauge-invariant operator $\mathcal O$ in terms of the gravity prescription is as follows~\cite{liu2014lecture}: identify the bulk field $\Phi$ dual to the operator $\mathcal O$; find the string action and the corresponding equation of motion satisfied by $\Phi$ and solve it subject to the in-falling boundary condition; express the solution $\Phi_c$ in the basis of two local solutions at the boundary; the connection coefficients of this linear combination determine the retarded Green's function for $\mathcal O$.
+One of the important implications of this relation between bulk fields and operators is the possibility of calculating the $n$-point function of local operators in the gauge theory in terms of a gravity description~\cite{Aharony:1999ti,Witten:1998qj,Gubser:1998bc}.
+For instance, the general strategy for computing the retarded two-point function of a local, gauge-invariant operator $\mathcal O$ in terms of the gravity prescription is as follows \cite{Son:2002sd}: identify the bulk field $\Phi$ dual to the operator $\mathcal O$; find the string action and the corresponding equation of motion satisfied by $\Phi$ and solve it subject to the in-falling boundary condition; express the solution $\Phi_c$ in the basis of two local solutions at the boundary; the connection coefficients of this linear combination determine the retarded Green's function for $\mathcal O$.

-This statement connects directly with the result we have derived in Eq.~\eqref{eq:production-rate}: the production rate of gravitational waves produced by a thermal ensemble of strongly-coupled matter depends on the two-point correlation function of the energy-momentum tensor.
-In this way, the gauge/gravity duality allows us to simplify the calculation of the energy production rate by simply transforming it into a general relativity problem.
-We therefore need to apply the correspondence to the concrete case of the energy-momentum tensor two-point function.
+This statement connects directly with the result we have derived in Eq.~\eqref{eq:production-rate}: the production rate of gravitational waves from a thermal source depends on the two-point correlation function of the energy-momentum tensor.
+In this way, the gauge/gravity duality allows us to simplify the calculation of the energy production rate by a thermal ensemble of strongly-coupled matter by simply transforming it into a general relativity problem.
+We only need to apply the correspondence to the concrete case of the energy-momentum tensor two-point function.